Solo Brathuke So Better: Plot

-Govind returns again inviting Virat to his next wedding, to which he agrees when Govind keeps pestering Virat to come.
-However, that wedding gets stopped as well as the bride Amrutha (Nabha Natesh) states publicly that she is in love with Virat.
+Govind returns again, inviting Virat to his next wedding, to which he agrees when he pesters Virat to come.
+However, that wedding gets stopped as well, and the bride, Amrutha, states publicly that she is in love with Virat.
 Virat becomes jubilant and decides to marry her as well.
-However, on talking with her, Amrutha tells Virat that she is a staunch believer of Virat's policies, that staying a bachelor is best.
+However, on talking with her, Amrutha tells Virat that she is a staunch believer in Virat's policies and that staying a bachelor is best.
 Virat realizes that what he was doing was wrong and decides to change her mind.
-These involve a fight with Ravanudu (Ajay), taking her to a Titanic painting exhibition, but she defeats these attempts using Virat's SBSB policies.
-Virat's uncle commits suicide unable to handle the loneliness, and finding no way out, Virat decides to confess his love for Amrutha, but Ravanudu takes her hostage to avenge his prior humiliation.
-Virat defeats the henchmen and is about to confess to Amrutha but she says that her father had spoken to her and changed her mind.
+These involve a fight with Ravanudu, taking her to a Titanic painting exhibition, but she defeats these attempts using Virat's SBSB policies.
+Virat's uncle commits suicide, unable to handle the loneliness and finding no way out.
+Virat decides to confess his love for Amrutha, but Ravanudu takes her hostage to avenge his prior humiliation.
+Virat defeats the henchmen and is about to confess to Amrutha, but she says that her father has spoken to her and changed her mind.
 Virat is ecstatic and confesses everything to Amrutha.
-This leads to a riot by the SBSB followers, following which Virat appeases the crowd by stating that he will write 108 principles to convince them to fall in love, and the film ends with Virat and Amrutha getting married.
+This leads to a riot by the SBSB followers, in which Virat appeases the crowd by stating that he will write 108 principles to convince them to fall in love, and the film ends with Virat and Amrutha getting married.